 In 2021, Rosie was commissioned by Tomorrow’s Warriors to compose a piece of music for their next generation of musicians.
 A Joyful Sound was performed as part of IAMWARRIOR at The Jazz Cafe, London, in 2021 and 2024.

 Rosie also composes and performs under the modular synthesizer alias, Nomieye.
-Rooted in ambient worlds and meditative textures, Nomieye weaves together modular synthesizers, field recordings, and echoes of the natural world to create slowly unfolding sonic landscapes.
+Rooted in ambient worlds and meditative plains, Nomieye weaves together modular synthesizers, field recordings, and echoes of the natural world to create slowly unfolding sonic landscapes.
 It is music that breathes: shaped by intuition and always in motion.

 ‘A leading light on London’s new jazz scene’ – The Guardian